TL;DR

 -

-Lack of transparency: Employees and customers left in the dark, which erodes trust.
+Lack of transparency.
+Employees and customers left in the dark breeds cynicism.
+When feedback disappears into a void, trust erodes fast.

 Measuring the Success and Impact of the Outer Loop

-The Outer Loop in the Net Promoter System isn’t just another layer of process—it’s a long-term investment.
+The outer loop in the Net Promoter System isn't just another layer of process.
+It's a long-term investment.
 Like any investment, it needs to prove returns.
-The best companies don’t just implement feedback systems and hope for the best; they track whether those systems are driving customer satisfaction, employee engagement, and tangible competitive advantage.

-NPS Lift and Promoter Mix: At its core, the Outer Loop exists to improve your Net Promoter Score (NPS).
-When companies fix recurring customer complaints—whether it’s slow service or broken workflows—they often see a noticeable lift in NPS within months.
+NPS Lift and Promoter Mix: At its core, the outer loop exists to improve your Net Promoter Score.
+When companies fix recurring customer complaints, whether it's slow service or broken workflows, they often see a noticeable lift in NPS within months.
 More promoters, fewer detractors.
-It’s a simple but powerful indicator that your loop process is working.
+It's a simple but powerful indicator that your loop process is working.

-Churn Reduction and Retention: Companies with mature outer loop processes often report churn reductions of 6–7% within six months.
+Churn Reduction and Retention: Companies with mature outer loop processes often report churn reductions of 6-7% within six months.
 That may sound small, but when you translate it into revenue, it can mean millions retained.
-Think about subscription models: keeping customers is often more valuable than acquiring new ones.
+In subscription businesses, keeping customers is often more valuable than acquiring new ones.

 The Human Side: Employees and Engagement